REFUSING THE BREATHALIZER IN UTAH

 Second, some have the common belief that refusing a breathalyzer will make it more difficult to be convicted for DUI.
 This is just not the case.
 In Utah, the implied consent law basically states that anyone operating a motor vehicle on Utah roadways automatically gives their consent to submit to testing (breathalyzer) if suspected of driving while under the influence.
 Sure, refusing to submit to the breathalyzer may sound like a good idea at first, but this alone will not prevent the State from discovering your overall blood alcohol content.
 In today’s world, it is a simple matter for law enforcement to receive a warrant to require you to submit to a blood draw to be tested for alcohol content.
 This test is more accurate and is a lot harder to fight at trial.
 In the end, the prosecutors will have the exact evidence you were trying to keep from them, plus the knowledge that you were trying to prevent them from getting it.
 Face it, trying to deny law enforcement evidence never looks good.

 Seek Legal Representation

 It is understandable that someone suspected of driving under the influence of alcohol or drugs would like to do what they could to avoid conviction.
 However, there is a right way and a wrong way to do this.
 The best way to avoid a DUI conviction is to fight the allegations in Court.
 Obtaining experienced and knowledgeable representation is key to this.
 Hepworth & Associates has attorneys with the experience that makes a difference when fighting criminal allegations.
-Contact us today for a free 30-minute consultation on your case.
+Contact us today for a 30-minute consultation on your case.